The Best Koi Food for Color, Growth and Immune Support 2023 (updated)

 - Color Enhancer: Yes – Spirulina

-A koi feed for maximizing the color of your fish, while still providing plenty of nutrition, fats, and vitamins for optimal growth.
+A koi feed for maximizing the ghrowth and color of your fish, while still providing plenty of nutrition, fats, and vitamins for optimal growth.
 Aqua Master’s Color boosting koi food range contains the synthetic color enhancer ‘astaxanthin’ and the natural color enhancer ‘spirulina’.
 When combined they form a powerful color enhancing combo, providing more vibrant pigmentation within as little of 30 days of constant feeding.
 This combination of color enhancers is one of our favourite, as it brings the benefits of both natural and synthetic agents, with astaxanthin potentially having further benefits outside color enhancement – such as strengthening the immune system against bacteria.

 As well as the color enhancers, this feed contains a decent range of vitamins and minerals for optimal koi health.
 Vitamin C is present as L-Ascorbyl-2- Polyphosphate, and the feed contains plenty of fatty acids in the form of natural fish oils.
 Overall crude fat content is also fairly low, at 4% by volume, making it a great feed for adult fish or as a main warm weather feed where extra fat isn’t required.
 Vitamin A, D, and E are also present which will help with immune support and other essential bodily functions.